TonSHd/Spiltixal/README.md

   - Simple coding
   - Be your friend

-Bob is design to be simple, friendly and customizable.
+Bob is designed to be simple, friendly and customizable.
-However if you want to reduce RAM usage since Bob is local AI.
+However, if you want to reduce RAM usage since Bob is local AI.
-You can turn AI off
+You can turn Bob off.

 ## Features
 - Fully customizable terminal appearance